 Know-Your-Customer (KYC) norms shall be the same as that for purchase of physical form of gold.
 Identification documents such as passport, PAN/TAN, Voter's Identity Card, Aadhaar card, Passport shall be required.
 Every application must be accompanied by the ‘PAN Number’ issued by the Income Tax Department to the investor(s).
 It may be ascertained from the investor, if he/she has made a previous investment in SGBs or IINSC-C and hence in possession of an Investor ID.
 If so, the investments may be made under the unique Investor ID only.

 Processing through RBI’s e-Kuber system

-Sovereign Gold Bonds will be available for subscription at the branches of scheduled commercial banks and designated post offices through RBI’s e- Kuber system.
+Sovereign Gold Bonds will be available for subscription at the branches through RBI’s e- Kuber system.
 The e-Kuber system can be accessed either through INFINET or Internet.
 Our Link Cell, Nagpur will enter the data or carry out bulk upload for the subscriptions received by them.
 Link Cell, Nagpur will ensure accuracy of entry of data to prevent occurrence of any inadvertent errors.
 An immediate confirmation will be provided to them for receipt of application.
 In addition, a confirmation scroll will be provided for file uploads to enable the Link Cell, Nagpur to update their database.
 On the date of allotment, Certificates of Holding will be generated for all the subscriptions in the name of the sole/principal holder.
 The Link Cell, Nagpur can download the same and take printouts.
 The Certificates of Holding will also be sent through e-mail to the investors who have provided their email address.
 The securities will be credited in their de-mat accounts by the depositories, in due course, subject to matching of particulars furnished in the application with the depositories’ records.